Buttons

 Simple, the button will not do anything.

 Yep!
-Some can be optional, while others require acknowledgment.
+Some can be optional, while others require acknowledgement.

 It will get cut off, so keep it short and snappy.